 Perhaps Mr. Queen‘s most notable contrast to Go Princess Go is its handling of Jang Bonghwan’s identity crisis.

 That is not the case in Mr. Queen.
-Kim Soyong, as it turns out, remained dormant within her body when Jang Bonghwan took over.
+Kim Soyong, as it turns out, remained dormant within her body when Jang Bonghwan takes over.
 Remnants of her muscle memory, her actual memory, and her behavior bleed into his personality.
 They become one person during the duration of his stay, and the drama is both better and worse off for it.

 Making Kim Soyong a part of the equation serves a lot of narrative purposes.
-She’s not only there to provide a mystery for Jang Bonghwan to solve, but she’s the key to several important plot points and story elements achieving satisfying and guilt-free pay-offs, most notably, those related to her father and Kim Byeongin.
+She’s not only there to provide a mystery for Jang Bonghwan to solve, but she’s the key to several plot points and story elements crucial to achieving satisfying and guilt-free pay-offs, most notably, those related to her father and Kim Byeongin.

 Her memories and her personality blending together with Bonghwan also drives his story along.
-Without them, he’d be happy just living out his days as the Queen of a country instead of doing what he needed to do to change the course of history.
+Without them, he’d be happy just living out his days as the queen of a country instead of doing what he needed to do to change the course of history.